Documentation

 Connect to the Database

-With every project, connecting to the database is often useful to get an idea of what's going on.
+Connecting directly to the database is often useful to get an idea of what data is stored and processes are running.
 You may want to quickly check out a bit of data, do a bit of debugging, or get to the bottom of some slow queries.

 Note: If you're looking to import data, we'd recommend taking a look at the Import Database documentation.